fission-codes/webnative-filecoin/README.md

 })
 // Do necessary state checks / redirects

-// Pass the filesystem to webnative-filecoin const wallet = await getWallet(state.fs) // if using a keyName other than the default, pass that as a second param
+// Pass the filesystem to webnative-filecoin as well as your implementation of wn const wallet = await getWallet(state.fs, wn) // if using a keyName other than the default, pass that as a third param
 // Fund the Fission storage provider const receipt = await wallet.fundProvider(1)
 // Send FIL to an arbitrary address const receipt2 = await wallet.send('t1hx...', 1)
 // Wait for tx to be confirmed on Filecoin network const verifiedReceipt = await wallet.waitForReceipt(receipt.messageId)

-// Alternately, instantiate a wallet with a 256-bit hex private key const wallet = await getWalletFromKey('3cf423b87b7fd25e1d252565e6a397f4712cc61750073fadc25ee738ff8c9055')
 ```

 # Development